superphy/insilico-subtyping/README.md

     of subtype reference files.
 You can specify a file that is not the default file packaged with phylotyper.

+### Outputs:

+The output directory is defined in the command-line arguments.
+The results of the phylotyper run is given in the file:

+`<output_directory>/subtype_predictions.tsv`

+This tab-delimited result file contains the following columns:

+1.  `genome`: Genome name
+2.  `tree_label`: Unique label for a given gene copy in a genome
+3.  `subtype probability`: The marginal likelihood from the Phylotyper analysis (or `identical` if an identical match was found in the reference set)
+4.  `phylotyper_assignment`: The subtype assignment provided that the probability is above the pre-defined cutoff
+5.  `loci`: A list of subtype genes found in the genome.
+Each list item contains a two-part tuple: 1. lcl|genome|unique\_name followed by 2. lcl|genome|contig:start-stop.

+Additional analysis files that are output include:

+1.  `<genome>_loci<nloci>_step2_alignment_input.fasta` Fasta-file
+    containing subtype gene found in input genome by BLAST step.
+There can be multiple copies/alleles for a single gene loci (If there is only one genome and one loci, the file will be called '<input_filename>.locus1\`)
+2.  `<genome>_step3_alignment_trimming_summary.html` HTML output from
+    trimAI indicating trimmed columns in the alignment
+3.  `<genome>_step4_profile_alignment_output.fasta` Fasta-file
+    containing aligned input genes and reference genes.
+MAFFT is used for the alignment.
+4.  `<genome>_step5_subtype_tree.newick` Newick-file containg
+    phylogenetic tree.
+FastTree is used to build the tree.
+5.  `<genome>_step5_posterior_probability_tree.png` Image file showing
+    the phylogenetic tree and marginal likelihoods for the unknown gene.

 Built-in subtype schemes
 ------------------------